anthonyjdella/real-estate-notes/README.md

     * How do they handle late payments and evictions?
     * Any receipts/warranties for any appliances purchased by the current owner that convey with the property
-    * Scope of work/dates of any rehab work done by the current/past owners *Property manager does everything including screening tenants (background check, criminal history, income verification, rent collection, etc)
+    * Scope of work/dates of any rehab work done by the current/past owners
+    * Property manager does everything including screening tenants (background check, criminal history, income verification, rent collection, etc)
-* If hard to get tentant, move-in incentive may be first month of rent is 1/2 price.
+* If hard to get tenant, move-in incentive.
+Maybe first month of rent is 1/2 price.
-* Analyzing markets is important for out of state
+* Analyzing markets is especially important for out of state
-    * Look at climate, population, economy, job growth, economic diversity, mediam home price, rent value ratios, landlord laws
+    * Look at climate, population, economy, job growth, economic diversity, median home price, rent value ratios, landlord laws
-    * Then call borkers,agents,property managers, lenders, investors in that area to learn about that market
+    * Then call brokers, agents, property managers, lenders, investors in that area to learn about that market
     * http://www.city-data.com/
     * https://www.zillow.com/research/local-market-reports/
     * https://www.forbes.com/sites/erincarlyle/2016/03/08/americas-fastest-growing-cities-2016/#30f370b11aac
     * http://www.best-cities.org/2016/best-performing-cities-report-2016.pdf
     * https://www.bls.gov/sae/
     * http://capstonecapitalusa.com/the-most-friendly-8-landlord-states/
 * After getting some conventional loans (allowed a maximum of 8-10 conventional loans but sometimes cant get more than 3-5), he got commercial loans from Bank of the West for 2-4 unit properties.
-This is rare but if you build a relationship they can lend you money on residential properies.
+This is rare but if you build a relationship they can lend you money on residential properties.
     * Bank of the West gave him 25 year amortization, 10 year terms, and good interest rates
 * Does 2-4 units per year
 * Buys value-add properties that need 5,000 - 10,000 of work (this is used out of pocket)